dougbutner/web-4/README.md

 **Provable identity** **issues** are becoming apparent, as certain applications with **lax rules** are being manipulated, showing the need for true provable identity.

-Social Verification is still used, while biocryptography standards and biometric secret technology are being developed to allow true provable identity (in Phase Three).
+Social Verification and solutions like Facetec are still used, while biocryptography standards and biometric secret technology are being developed to allow true provable identity (in Phase Three).

-**Information entropy** principles are starting to be implemented, at developers desire and leisure.
+**Information entropy** principles are starting to be implemented, when required.

 **GeoSocial layers** are starting to be built, but not used for "real applications" like voting because of lack of true provable individuality.